Gwiz65/ArchaeologyGifts/README.md

   - Includes bug fix to prevent uncombinable completely identified "metal" lump fragments.

 - **NOTICE**
-  - All of the item templates listed in giftList will have isDrop set to false while this mod is running to prevent undroppable fragments getting stuck in player inventory.
+  - All of the item templates listed in giftList will have isNoDrop set to false while this mod is running to prevent undroppable fragments getting stuck in player inventory.